Dudbridge to Stroud Cycle Track and Gas Works

 The tracks for the narrow gauge railway can be seen in the aerial photo although there is no sign of them now.

-The concrete structure at the bottom of the chute is still there.
 I have made a short explainer video that takes a look around the site.

 Related Articles: